 Staff can find a copy of the Initial Concern Form at the back of this policy in Appendix 1.
-However, copies of the form will be stored in School Office.
+However, copies of the form will also be stored in a holder on the safeguarding display situated in the foyer near the school office.
+They will also be stored in every classroom on the teachers notice area in a clear plastic wallet identified with a safeguarding front sheet.
+Before school club and after school club will store copies at the back of the register file. stored in School Office.
+Those staff external to school will be shown the white form (part 3) at induction, copies will also be available from the school office.
 The DSL should ensure that all members of staff should have paper or electronic copies of this form available to them.